Treatment Options for Episodic vs. Chronic Migraine

 Which type of migraine do you live with?

 Some migraine treatments are acute or abortive, meaning that you use them at the time of an attack to resolve symptoms.
-Preventative treatments can be used regularly in between migraine attacks to help lower the frequency or severity of future migraine attacks.5
+Preventive treatments can be used regularly in between migraine attacks to help lower the frequency or severity of future migraine attacks.5

 Acute treatments for episodic and chronic migraine